SomeAspy/aspy.dev/README.md

 # Aspy.dev
 My Personal website that I work on in my free time.

 It may not look the best but I'm proud of it.
-I'm not with HTML or CSS, but its been a lot of fun and a great learning experience working on this.
+I'm not good with HTML or CSS, but its been a lot of fun and a great learning experience working on this.
 When I started this project I had no idea how CSS worked.

 This site also incorporates some stuff for its subdomains, like the stuff under /external